Now

-While sheltering in place during the COVID-19 pandemic, I recruited several voice actors from my audio theater troupe (Seriously Strange Audio Theater) to perform a series of improvised comedy sketches.
-The result: a series of YouTube videos that I directed, produced and edited.
+As an experiment, while sheltering in place during the COVID-19 pandemic, I recruited actors to perform improvised comedy sketches over Zoom.
+The result: a YouTube web series that I directed, produced, and edited.

 Sounds Sketchy